How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 fabric Copilot is the Graphical User Interface where users may log in to manage their data via interactive web pages.
 Copilot provides an easy way for users to manage recurring operational workflows such as updating data where the solution architecture requires manual intervention.
 Copilot is also an easy way for implementation specialists to manage test data creation, updates, and configurations.

 fabric’s Inventory service provides over 30 OpenAPI 3.0 compliant REST API endpoints, documented under the API Reference at https://developer.fabric.inc/v3/reference/about-inventory, for users to manage data.
-These APIs are the same ones utilized in Copilot and can be integrated into the retailers enterprise systems such as the storefront, inventory management systems, search, marketing platforms, and more.
-Not all APIs are available in Copilot, and some are required to make use of fabric Inventory in the expected utilization of getting inventory in real-time from the storefront for use cases such as Ship-to-home, Omnichannel, and ‘Buy Online Pickup In-Store’ order placement.
+These APIs are the same ones used in Copilot and can be integrated into the retailer’s enterprise systems such as the storefront, inventory management systems, search, marketing platforms, and more.
+Not all APIs are available in Copilot, and some are required to use fabric Inventory for getting inventory in real-time from the storefront for use cases such as Ship-to-home, Omnichannel, and ‘Buy Online Pickup In-Store’ order placement.

 How can I begin using fabric’s Inventory module?